 08. Introduce texture

-Add extra texture by laying down paint direct from the tube and smearing it with the Palette knife.
-Select the paint tube and apply splodges on the canvas near your brush strokes.
-Then push the paint with the Palette knife, building it up on the edges of your strokes for added realism and depth.
+You can add extra texture by laying down paint direct from the tube and smearing it with the Palette knife.
+To do this, select the paint tube and apply splodges on the canvas near your brush strokes.
+Then push the paint with the Palette knife, building it up on the edges of your strokes.
+This is a great way to create added realism and depth.

 Pick your colours